aurelia-ui-toolkits/KendoUI-bridge-developers-notes/managing_tutorial_samples.md

 [6.
 KendoUI-skeleton-typescript-webpack](./managing_tutorial_samples/kendoui-skeleton-typescript-webpack.html)

-On each page we show what needs to be changed in order to add a few additional tabs which render Aurelia KendoUI components:
+Each of the above pages shows what needs to be changed in order to add a few additional tabs which render Aurelia KendoUI components:

 - **`Autocomplete`** and **`Button`** tabs to illustrate the use of **[KendoUI Core](https://aurelia-ui-toolkits.gitbooks.io/kendo-ui-sdk-installation/content/installation/installing%20kendo/kendo_core.html)**